honglu2875/honglu2875/README.md

-I currently work with [poolside](https://poolside.ai) on a variety of stuff.
+I used to work with [poolside](https://poolside.ai) on a variety of stuff.
 In the free time, I also do some hobby projects.

 ============